nimashoghi/ece6254-presentation/slides.md

 <!--
 Let's understand why materials discovery is so important and challenging.

 [click] Every technology we rely on - from smartphones to solar panels - starts with a material discovery.
-But traditionally, bringing a new material from lab discovery to market application takes over 20 years.
+Traditionally, bringing a new material from lab discovery to market application takes over 20 years.
 This slow cycle limits technological progress.

 [click] The challenge is finding viable materials in an astronomically large search space.
 There are approximately 10²⁰ possible inorganic materials, but only about 1 in 100,000 structures are chemically stable enough to synthesize.
-Finding these rare stable structures manually is like finding a needle in a cosmic-sized haystack.

 [click] This is where generative machine learning becomes our "virtual lab."
 By training AI on databases of known stable materials, we can generate novel candidates that have a much higher probability of stability.
 This approach could revolutionize how we discover materials for critical applications like next-generation batteries, carbon capture technologies, and targeted drug delivery systems.

-[click] The image on the right shows a visualization of a crystal structure.
-Our project specifically compares different state-of-the-art generative methods to determine which approaches best capture the physical constraints that make materials stable in the real world.
 -->

 ---